Small Business Inventory Calculator

 Implement Regular Inventory Counts

-Conducting regular physical inventory counts (e.g., monthly or quarterly) helps ensure your recorded ending inventory value is accurate, preventing discrepancies that can skew turnover ratios and COGS calculations.
+Conduct monthly or quarterly physical counts to ensure your recorded ending inventory is accurate.
+Discrepancies skew turnover ratios and COGS calculations.

 Shorter lead times reduce the need for large safety stock and lower your reorder point.
-Actively negotiate with suppliers for faster delivery or explore local sourcing options to minimize the time between order and receipt.
+Negotiate with suppliers for faster delivery or explore local sourcing options.

 Optimize Order Quantities

-While this calculator focuses on current inventory, consider using an Economic Order Quantity (EOQ) model to determine the ideal order size that minimizes both ordering and holding costs for your specific products.
+Consider using an Economic Order Quantity (EOQ) model alongside this calculator to determine the ideal order size that minimizes both ordering and holding costs.

 Optimizing Stock Levels with the Small Business Inventory Calculator